Fuzz testing for AI models

 -

-Jazzer: An open-source fuzzing engine tailored for Java applications, integrating with popular Java frameworks and build tools.
+Jazzer: An open-source fuzzing engine for Java applications, applicable to Java-based AI serving infrastructure and data processing components.

 Best practices for fuzz testing AI models